p0l1t1c1an/Mines/README.md

 Then, everything around it is revealed and if one of them has no bombs then everything around that is revealed as well.

 That's how minesweeper works.
+Insert Mafia_meme.jpg

+Menu and Exit:
+On the top right there is text that says "Menu".
+Clicking on it reveals 2 sliders that correspond to the size of the board.
+And another for the number of mines on the board.
+Each slider says their value above them.
+Clicking the face to reset will change the size of the board.
+(May freeze for a split second rendering more tiles) On the top left there is text that says "Exit" Clicking that text will close the window for mines, ending the game.

 Command to compile the code in Linux: